pritamdash99/MultiThreadingApp/README.md

 # MultiThreadingApp
-An iOS App showing multithreading concepts
+An iOS App showing multithreading concepts.

 This app uses Thread class and creates sub classes to do parallel operations, it also uses Image view to change image using multithreading concepts
 KeyNote :
 (GCD : Grand Central Dispatch)